 The consumer expectation standard, which had been removed from the Ohio Products Liability Act in 2005, could not be relied on by the purchaser of a space heater to support his design defect claim, which was based solely on circumstantial evidence, a federal court in Ohio ruled.
 However, the homeowner did provide sufficient circumstantial evidence of a manufacturing defect to overcome the manufacturer’s motion for summary judgment on this count.
 The court also determined that the testimony offered by the homeowner’s fire origin expert testimony was reliable, despite the manufacturer’s claim that the expert had not followed industry standards applicable to fire investigations.

-According to the manufacturer, the homeowner’s expert did not follow standards in National Fire Protection Association 921: Guide for Fire and Explosion Investigations (NFPA 921).
+According to the manufacturer, the homeowner’s expert did not follow standards in the NFPA 921.
 Specifically, the manufacturer challenged the expert’s application of the scientific method described in the standard by failing to:

 (1) collect and analyze all data available to him;

 (2) review the manufacturer’s entire document production; and